Norbaeocystin/deepbook-trades/README.md

 # deepbook-trades
-Listening to deepbook filled trades and visualize with lightweight charts
+Listening to deepbook filled trades for SUI/USDC market and visualize with lightweight charts